UBC-MDS/DSCI-532_2025_18_canadian-house-prices/reports/m1_proposal.md

 6. **Price Distribution:** What is the price distribution like within each city?

 These insights will allow Joel to better understand the market dynamics, enabling him to make informed decisions about where to invest.

+## New Variables for Derivation/Engineering:
+One potential new variable we can derive is Price per Bedroom.
+This could help us analyze how the number of bedrooms correlates with the price of properties across different cities.
+This metric could provide insights into how much buyers are paying for each additional bedroom in a city and whether cities with more bedrooms on average are associated with higher or lower prices.

+If the price per bedroom is not sufficient, we would have liked to have the property type (e.g., condo, townhouse, single-family home, etc.), as the type of property often correlates with price and can provide more specific insights into the market.

 ## App Sketch and Description: